Skip to main content

 Some providers will hide pricing on their website behind a form that requires you to fill out your information, forcing you to wait for them to contact you.
 They’ll market it as the provider offering value to you (such as sending you informational emails in future)—but really, your data just gets pulled into their marketing cycle.
 This benefits providers, who see your contact details as a lead, but doesn’t offer you any real information or value.

-And if you can view a pricing model, sadly it’ll often only get you so far.
+And if you can view a pricing model, sadly, it’ll often only get you so far.
 There are a few extra (ahem, hidden) costs you may find added onto a proposal, which can be easily overlooked if you’re unaware of the fine print.
-Tip: avoid them using our detailed LMS pricing comparison guide.
+Tip: avoid them by using our detailed LMS pricing comparison guide.

 Maintenance